IgooorGP/mybits/README.md

 ## Built with

 * Python 3.7.1;
+* Nginx as a revese proxy for the Django app;
 * Django (backend and content management);
 * Django Rest Framework (RESTful api development);
 * Angular (frontend);